-In this Episode, Dan talks about The Pittsburgh Vintage Grand Prix as a keystone summer event for the Pittsburgh region for more than three decades.
-Despite it being cancelled for 2020 due to COVID-19, local car clubs still managed to safely meetup over the summer for drives and raise money for autism.
-The Grand Prix will be back in 2021.
+In this episode, Dan talks about The Pittsburgh Vintage Grand Prix as a keystone summer event for the Pittsburgh region for more than three decades.
+Despite it being cancelled for 2020 due to COVID-19, local car clubs still managed to safely meet up over the summer for drives and raise money for autism.
+The Pittsburgh Vintage Grand Prix will be back in 2021.

 Summer of 50 PGH Tech Stories is powered by Comcast!

 One of the best things about summer in Pittsburgh is the Pittsburgh Vintage Grand Prix.
 It's been going on for over three decades.
 And it always happens.
 But this year of course, because of COVID-19 it did not happen.
 It was like, it was not like having summer in Pittsburgh.
 It is such an iconic feature. what goes on in Pittsburgh is having the vintage Grand Prix.
 I think it's the only Grand Prix of its type in the country of i'm not mistaken.
 We have cars from all over the world just going full bore at it, along with all types of car shows and displays and events, and all raises money for frickin awesome cause to help folks with autism and today we're going to find out more about what happened and what's gonna happen and to learn about more about this awesome iconic event we're talking to Dan DelBianco from the Pittsburgh Vintage Grand Prix.
 Dan, thanks for hanging out with me today.
 It's always great to see what you're up to.

 Thank you for that wonderful introduction.
 That's kind of what the Grand Prix is all about.
 Is enthusiastic fans like yourself definitely very small, nearly a virtual organization all brought together by car enthusiasts and a great many of those being volunteers of ours but it's it's really it's it's a couple of hundred thousand people just like yourself that make the whole event special.